FawkesOficial/dmenu/README.md

 ## Added features

 + Adds the ability to launch specified commands such as **htop**, **ranger**, **cmus**, **cava**, etc. in your prefered terminal.
 See [Terminal Apps](#terminal-apps) section for more info.
++ Pywal generated colorschemes compatibility.
+See [Pywal Colorschemes](#pywal-colorschemes) section for more info.
 + Highlight search results.
 + Add a matching results number count.